volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 ### Node Choice Cluster

 Configuration will apply to given device on all nodes of the site..

-### Ocsp Stapling Choice Custom Hash Algorithms

-Use hash algorithms in the custom order.
-F5XC will try to fetch ocsp response from the CA in the given order.
-Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

-`hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

-### Ocsp Stapling Choice Disable Ocsp Stapling

-This is the default behavior if no choice is selected..

-### Ocsp Stapling Choice Use System Defaults

-F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..

 ### Offline Survivability Mode Choice Enable Offline Survivability Mode